 - Sleep: I was in labor for 48 hours before giving birth, which meant I was already running on empty before they handed me a sweet precious newborn who wanted to eat every 2 hours.
 The first couple of weeks are a blur, but I remember feeding Selah and then handing her off to Caleb.
 He would take her and go sleep with her on the couch so that I could get some baby-free rest in bed before she needed to eat again.
 I firmly believe that we only survived because we got so much rest.
 Which brings to the next necessity …

 - A support person (at least one!): Caleb saved me during the first few weeks.
-I was lucky that he was able to stay home for a full week and help me with Selah.
-He took her while I slept, he cuddled her during the night (more on our unintentional co-sleeping later), he cooked dinner, and most importantly, he encouraged me and constantly told me how great I was doing.
+Since he is self-employed he was able to stay home for a full week and help me with Selah.
+He took her while I slept, he cuddled her during the night, he cooked dinner, and most importantly, he encouraged me and constantly told me how great I was doing.
 Once he went back to work, my mom came and stayed for several days and helped out so much.
 Rally the troops and bring in everyone you can to help you during this time.
 Trust me, they understand and want to help.

 - Dinner: Before you give birth and everyone is asking you what you need, ask them to bring you a meal after you have the baby.
 Seriously.
 Do it.
 We had food brought to us for almost two weeks after Selah was born and that was the biggest relief.
 I didn’t have the time or the energy to cook, and Caleb didn’t have much energy when he got home from work, either.
 These meals were such a blessing!